 Photo: saiko3p/Shutterstock

 Germany is welcoming those who are self-employed, but it might not come as a huge surprise that in order to apply for this visa you have to have your ducks in a row and fill out a truckload of paperwork.
-The country’s freelance Freiberufler visa only lasts for three months, but you could potentially convert it over to a three-year residency permit if your freelance business is successful.
-From all the usual application forms to documentation, they ask for letters of recommendation from previous employers, a resume and cover letter, certificates of degrees, bank statements, and a written plan of what you intend to do when you’re in the country — which we doubt partying in Berlin will suffice.
+The country’s freelance Freiberufler visa.
+This visa is typically granted for six months to three years, depending on your case and submitted documents.
+From all the usual application forms to documentation, they ask for letters of recommendation from previous employers, a resume and cover letter, certificates of degrees, bank statements with proof of income, and a written plan of what you intend to do when you’re in the country — which we doubt partying in Berlin will suffice.
+While there is no fixed income threshold, authorities typically look for at least €2,000 to €3,000 per month in projected or existing income—particularly if you plan to reside in a major city like Berlin or Munich.

 Iceland